Skip to content

 Step 3 – Examination and clinical clues

-As always, your examination should start with a top to toe assessment of the baby using an A-E approach.
-Specific to the floppy baby is your neurological examination.
+As always, your examination should start with a top-to-toe assessment of the baby using an A-E approach.
+Your neurological examination is specific to the floppy baby.

 Some clinical clues that may further help you:-